 10. Venetian Works Of Defense Between The 16th And 17th Centuries

-Added to the list of UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy and Montenegro.
-The site comprises six different defense works, which extend for over 1,000 kilometers along the eastern Adriatic coast.
-Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, which is the most important era in the history of the Venetian Republic.
+Added to UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
+The site comprises six different defense works extending over 1,000 kilometers along the eastern Adriatic coast.
+Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, the most crucial era in the history of the Venetian Republic.

-There are currently two Venetian Works of Defense in Croatia that are considered world heritage by UNESCO.
-The first one is the Defensive System of Zadar, the second is the Fort of St. Nikola in Šibenik-Knin County.
+Currently, two Venetian Works of Defense in Croatia are considered world heritage by UNESCO.
+The first is the Defensive System of Zadar; the second is the Fort of St. Nikola in Šibenik-Knin County.

 Why Visit The Venetian Works Of Defense?

-To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they were able to defend themselves against a large number of enemies and invaders.
-This long series of fortifications, both inland and coastal, shows you how they did it.
-Visit the fortifications of Zadar and/or the Fort of St. Nikola near Šibenik to learn more about maritime war, defensive tactics and what makes a good strategic location.
+To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they could defend themselves against many enemies and invaders.
+This long series of fortifications, both inland and coastal, show you how they did it.
+Some of these UNESCO World Heritage fortresses are among the most imposing buildings in Croatia.

 5 Interesting Tentative UNESCO World Heritage Sites In Croatia